Pivot Strategy

 The pivot pyramid matrix was created by Selcuk Atli.
 It’s a diagram that helps you work out what you need to rethink if you want to pivot in a certain area.

-Each level of the pyramid represents an aspect of a business model, where each level defines how the levels above it are constructed.
-If you’re making changes or pivoting a certain aspect at the base of the pyramid, then you’ll also need to make changes to the areas above it.
+Each level represents an aspect of a business model, where each level defines how the levels above it are constructed.
+If you’re making changes at the base of the pyramid, you’ll also need to make changes to the areas above it.

-Pretend each section is a building block.
-If you take out a block to replace it with a new one at the bottom of the structure, the rest above it will fall down, so you’ll need to rebuild them too.
+Think of each section as a building block.
+If you take out a block to replace it at the bottom of the structure, the rest above it falls down, so you’ll need to rebuild them too.

-If you’re looking to pivot away from your current customers and target market, as this sits at the bottom of the pyramid, you’re going to have to reconsider everything else above it.
-This indicates that a change in target customers is a pretty large pivot and one that requires a lot of resources.
+Pivoting away from your current customers and target market sits at the bottom of the pyramid, so you’re going to have to reconsider everything above it.
+A change in target customers is a pretty large pivot and one that requires a lot of resources.

-If you’ve got your customers right but aren’t solving the right problem for them and have a weak value proposition, then you may need to pivot here.
-When doing so, you’ll have to re-evaluate everything else above this point in the pyramid.
+If you’ve got your customers right but aren’t solving the right problem for them and have a weak value proposition, you may need to pivot here.
+When you do, you’ll have to re-evaluate everything above this point.

-Maybe you have nailed the problem that your users are facing, but your solution isn’t up to par or dealing with that issue in the best way possible.
-Then, you need to look at your solution while also paying attention to technology and growth.
+Maybe you’ve nailed the problem your users are facing, but your solution isn’t dealing with it in the best way.
+Then you need to look at your solution while paying attention to technology and growth.

-As it’s toward the top of the pyramid, a change in the technology you use can help you garner more success without needing to adapt in many other areas.
-All you have to do is think about your growth tactics.
+A change in the technology you use can help you find more success without needing to adapt in many other areas.
+You only have to think about your growth tactics from there.

-If all you want to change and pivot from is the way you try and grow and market your product, then this is the least intensive approach, as it doesn’t require you to change other aspects of your business.
+If all you want to change is how you grow and market your product, that’s the least intensive approach.
+It doesn’t require you to change other aspects of your business.

 The different types of pivot strategy

-The pivot pyramid helps you wrap your head around the work involved when pivoting in different business areas, but it doesn’t provide a comprehensive overview of all the different types of pivots you can try to implement.
+The pivot pyramid helps you wrap your head around the work involved when pivoting in different business areas, but it doesn’t provide a comprehensive overview of all the different types of pivots you can try.

-Here’s a look at many of the changes you can make to your product and business strategy to improve performance.
+Here’s a look at the changes you can make to your product and business strategy to improve performance.

 Target market pivot

-If you’re barking up the wrong tree, a target market pivot is all about finding the right one.
-This strategy is where you shift your focus to a new demographic or market segment that better suits your product.
-That can include a new age group, industry, or location.
+If you’re barking up the wrong tree, a target market pivot is about finding the right one.
+This is where you shift focus to a new demographic or market segment that better suits your product, including a new age group, industry, or location.

 Customer need pivot

-This pivot is all about ensuring that you’re solving the right problem for your target customer.
-What you could be offering is fantastic, but it may not be what your audience wants or needs.
-A customer need pivot involves getting customer feedback to learn about their pain points and wants, and then tweaking your product to suit that.
+This pivot is about ensuring you’re solving the right problem for your target customer.
+What you’re offering could be fantastic, but it may not be what your audience wants or needs.
+A customer need pivot involves getting customer feedback to learn about their pain points and wants, then tweaking your product to suit.

 This pivot is in the Problem section of the pivot pyramid.